City of West Palm Beach backs proposed Senate water bill

 “Thanks to the bipartisan group of FL Senators for supporting #SB2508, which prioritizes safe drinking water for nearly 130,000 residents, customers and visitors to our city & the towns of Palm Beach and South Palm Beach,” reads a tweet from the city of West Palm Beach Twitter account.

-City officials then thanked a bipartisan collection of Senators backing the bill, such as Senate Democratic Leader Lauren Book and Sen. Audrey Gibson on the Democratic side, as well as Republican Sens.
+City officials then thanked a bipartisan collection of senators backing the bill, such as Senate Democratic Leader Lauren Book and Sen. Audrey Gibson on the Democratic side, and Republican Sens.
 Ben Albritton and Kathleen Passidomo.

 Specifically, the Senate legislation would direct the South Florida Water Management District (SFWMD) to recommend that regulations from the U.S. Army Corps of Engineers don’t reduce the water supply of existing legal users.

-West Palm Beach is one of several municipalities which rely on Lake O as a water source, in addition to farmers in the nearby area.
+West Palm Beach is one of several municipalities that rely on Lake O as a water source, as do farmers in the nearby area.

 “I was Mayor of the city during a drought,” Frankel said.
 “We came within days of having no water whatsoever.
 And the city relies on water from Lake Okeechobee — that is, quality water for Lake Okeechobee — in order for us to actually live.”